BYLAWS OF DEMOCRATIC SOCIALISTS OF AMERICA – LOS ANGELES , A CALIFORNIA NONPROFIT PUBLIC BENEFIT CORPORATION

 SECTION 1.
 NOMINATIONS COMMITTEE

 A three-person Nominations Committee shall be established at least one month prior to every Local Officer election by vote of the Local membership, unless only 3 members are nominated for the Committee, in which case they will be declared elected by acclamation.
-The Nominations Committee shall conduct the Local Officer election.
-It shall solicit and receive nominations for the positions to be elected.
-The Nominations Committee shall also conduct Local Subgroup Officer elections following Local Officer Elections.
+The Nominations Committee shall be convened by the Steering Committee to conduct the Local Officer election.
+It shall formulate and maintain written election procedures that allow a reasonable opportunity for a nominee to communicate to members the nominee’s qualifications and the reasons for the nominee’s candidacy, a reasonable opportunity for the nominee to solicit votes, and a reasonable opportunity for all members to choose among the nominees.
+It shall solicit and receive nominations for the positions to be elected, determine whether candidates are qualified, and conduct the election pursuant to its written election procedures.
+The Nominations Committee shall also conduct Local Subgroup Officer elections for active Local Subgroups following Local Officer Elections.

-Election for Local and Branch Officers shall be held with voting closing at least two weeks prior to the end of the previous Officers’ terms, in order to allow a two-week transition period.
+Election for Local and Branch Officers shall be held with voting closing on December 17 of each year at the latest, in order to allow a two-week transition period.
 Elections shall be run by secret ballot.
 If a position is uncontested, the nominee will be declared elected by acclamation.

-The term of office for any Local and Branch Officer shall be one year commencing the first week of January each year, with elections closing at the beginning of the third week of December.
+The term of office for any Local and Branch Officer shall be one year commencing January 1 of each year.

-The term of office for any elected Local Subgroup Officer shall be one year commencing the first week of February each year, with elections closing at the beginning of the third week of January, with the exception of Local Subgroup Officers established under a different structure or election schedule per Article VI, Section 3 and/or 4.
+The term of office for any elected Local Subgroup Officer shall be one year commencing February 1 of each year, with elections for active Local Subgroups closing on January 17 at the latest, with the exception of Local Subgroup Officers established under a different structure or election schedule per Article VI, Section 3 and/or 4.

-In the event of a vacancy, whether due to recall or resignation, the empty seat shall be filled by the following procedure:
+In the event of an Officer vacancy, whether due to recall or resignation, the empty seat shall be filled by the following procedure:

-1. If the vacancy occurs within the first six (6) months of the term, the seat will be filled by a member in good standing according to the results of the previous election, with votes for the recalled officer being transferred according to the regular voting process.
+1. If the vacancy occurs within the first six (6) months of the term, the Steering Committee shall fill the vacancy with a member in good standing according to the results of the previous election, with votes for the recalled officer being transferred according to the regular voting process if a ranked choice system was used.

 SECTION 1.
 OFFICERS, ELECTIONS, AND TERMS